ahmadfraz034040/bashscripitbacic/README.md

 Overview

-Bash scripting is a powerful way to automate tasks in Linux environments.
-It allows system administrators, DevOps engineers, and developers to write commands in a file and execute them as a script.
+Bash scripting is a powerful method for automating tasks in Linux environments.
+It enables system administrators, DevOps engineers, and developers to organize commands in a file and execute them as a script.

 Objectives

-By completing this practice, you will learn:
+By completing this practice, you will learn how to:

-- Basics of Shell and Bash scripting
+- Understand the fundamentals of shell and Bash scripting
-- Creating and executing Bash scripts
+- Create and execute Bash scripts
-- Using variables and commands
+- Use variables and commands
-- Taking user input
+- Accept and process user input
-- Automating routine Linux tasks
+- Automate routine Linux tasks
-- Working with conditions and loops
+- Implement conditional statements and loops

 What is Bash?

-Bash (Bourne Again Shell) is a command-line interpreter used in Linux systems.
-It helps users interact with the operating system and automate repetitive tasks.
+Bash (Bourne Again Shell) is a command-line interpreter commonly used in Linux systems.
+It enables users to interact with the operating system and automate repetitive tasks.

 Creating a Bash Script